 There are three main areas of work: marketing, operations and sales.
 You might specialise in one area or work in all three.

 In marketing, you would:

-In operations you’d be responsible for making sure that everything runs smoothly on the day.
+In operations you would be responsible for making sure that everything runs smoothly on the day.
 You would:

 If you work in sales you would contact potential exhibitors and persuade them to buy space for a stand in the exhibition where they can advertise their products or services.
-You’d also arrange sponsorship for events.
+You would also arrange sponsorship for events.

 You would organise all sorts of promotional, business and social events.
-You’d make sure they run smoothly and that everyone who attends has a great time.
+You would make sure they run smoothly and that everyone who attends has a great time.

 You would control the whole project and lead a team who will help with planning at the start to running the event on the day.

 You would make sure that everything runs smoothly on the day and that health, safety and insurance regulations are followed.

 You might specialise in organising particular types of event, such as

 You would need good people skills and be able to deal with lots of things at once.
 Being positive, enthusiastic and motivated will help you create special events that people remember.